opendocsg/slw-judgments-backfill/2017_SGHC_83/report.md

  (d) the degree of prejudice to the intended respondent, if extension of time were granted.

-These factors can be found, for example, in the Court of Appeal decision of _Sun Jin Engineering Pte Ltd v Hwang Jae Woo_ [2011] 2 SLR 196 at [29].
+These factors can be found, for example, in the Court of Appeal decision of _Sun Jin Engineering Pte Ltd v Hwang Jae Woo_ <span class="citation">[2011] 2 SLR 196</span> at [29].
 However, in applying the four factors mentioned above, the overall question is where the justice of the case lies.

 78     It is not necessary for me to address each of the above factors one at a time.
 Suffice it for me to say that it was clear to this court that the justice of the case lay in granting an extension of time.
 It was quite understandable why Aries’ solicitors were of the view that no leave to appeal was required and they acted reasonably promptly after the dispute arose by writing in for a clarification first and then filing Summons 974 pursuant to the court’s direction to do so.
 The question whether they should have filed an application immediately instead of writing to the Registrar first to seek a clarification from the court is not material in the present circumstances and I will not say any more about it.